 If you are departing from the US to Cuba, regardless of nationality, you need the pink Tourist Card, which is $50–$100 per person.
 You can purchase one from your airline, but since every airline has different rules for acquiring the card, it's much easier to buy online in advance through sites like Online Tourist Card and have it shipped to you ahead of time.
 Online Tourist Card is also the official provider for American Airlines and Southwest Airlines.

-If you’re departing from any other country like Canada or the UK without a layover in the US right before landing in Cuba, then you will need the green card, which may be included in the cost of your plane ticket.
+If you’re departing from any other country like Canada or the UK without a layover in the US right before landing in Cuba, then you will need a green card, which may be included in the cost of your plane ticket.
 You can also buy the green Tourist Card online through Easy Tourist Card.

 If you are departing from Mexico or elsewhere in Latin America, you will be able to purchase the green Tourist Card at the last airport before Cuba for about $25.